-- 1. Developing training for educators and leaders: Designing and implementing a comprehensive training programme for educators and leaders in schools to enhance their understanding of using and adapting school grounds as essential components of Climate Change Education. - 2.
-Identifying changes in school grounds: Systematically identifying and initiating sustainable changes in school grounds to address the impact of climate change.
-This involves assessing and transforming existing hard surfacing or maintained grass areas, with the goal of creating long-term nature-based solutions that contribute to climate resilience. - 3.
-Empowering children and young people: Equipping children and young people with the knowledge and skills necessary to actively participate in and advocate for positive changes within their school grounds.
-Through hands-on experiences and immersive learning opportunities, we will empower students to become stewards of their environment and active contributors to climate change mitigation efforts.
+- 1. Working collaboratively with educators in schools: Inspiring and supporting them in starting their journey to develop a coherent plan for climate change education within their school. - 2.
+Identifying changes in school grounds: Systematically identifying and initiating sustainable changes in school grounds to address the impact of climate change, with the goal of creating long-term nature-based solutions that contribute to climate resilience. - 3.
+Empowering children and young people by supporting educators to develop a quality climate curriculum involving learning experiences in the school grounds: Through this pupils will become stewards of the environment and active participants in addressing the challenges presented by climate change.